-The PN values sequentially number each MPDU.

-Each transmitter shall maintain a single PN (48-bit counter) for each PTKSA, GTKSA, and STKSA,and for PV1 transmissions for each TID/ACI.
-NOTE: The PN for secure PV1 MPDUs is based on the sequence number of the MPDU.

-The PN shall be implemented as a 48-bit monotonically incrementing non-negative integer, initialized to 1 when the corresponding temporal key is initialized or refreshed.

-A receiver shall maintain a separate set of PN replay counters for each PTKSA, GTKSA, andSTKSA, and protocol version value.
+The receiver shall maintain a separate set of replay counters for each PTKSA, GTKSA, andSTKSA, and protocol version value.
 The receiver initializes these replay counters to 0 when it resets the temporal key for a peer.
 The replay counter is set to the PN value of accepted CCMP MPDUs.

-For each PTKSA, GTKSA, and STKSA, and protocol version value, the recipient shall maintain a separate replay counter for each IEEE Std 802.11 MSDU or A MSDU priority and shall use the PN recovered from a received frame to detect replayed frames, subject to the limitation of the number of supported replay counters indicated in the RSN Capabilities field (see 9.4.2.25 (RSNE)).
+For each PTKSA, GTKSA, and STKSA, and protocol version value, the recipient shall maintain a separate replay counter for each TID, subject to the limitation of the number of supported replay counters indicated in the RSN Capabilities field (see 9.4.2.25 (RSNE)), and shall use the PN in a received frame to detect replayed frames.
 A replayed frame occurs when the PN extracted from a received frame is less than or equal to the current replay counter value for the frame’s MSDU or A MSDU priority and frame type.
-A transmitter shall not use IEEE Std 802.11 MSDU or A MSDU priorities without ensuring that the receiver supports the required number of replay counters.
-The transmitter shall not reorder CCMP protected frames that are transmitted to the same DA within a replay counter, but may reorder frames across replay counters.
-One possible reason for reordering frames is the IEEE Std 802.11 MSDU or A MSDU priority.

-If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a single replay counter for received individually addressed robust Management frames that are received with the To DS field equal to 0, and a single replay counter for received individually addressed robust PV1 Management frames and shall use the PN from the received frame to detect replays.
-If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received individually addressed Robust Management frames and Robust PV1 Management frames that are received with the To DS field equal to 1.
+If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a single replay counter for received individually addressed robust Management frames that are received with the To DS subfield equal to 0, and a single replay counter for received individually addressed robust PV1 Management frames and shall use the PN from the received frame to detect replays.
+If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received individually addressed Robust Management frames and Robust PV1 Management frames that are received with the To DS subfield equal to 1.
 The QMF receiver shall use the ACI encoded in the Sequence Number field of the received frame to select the replay counter to use for the received frame, and shall use the PN from the received frame to detect replays.
 A replayed frame occurs when the PN from the frame is less than or equal to the current value of the management frame replay counter that corresponds to the ACI of the frame.
-The transmitter shall preserve the order of protected robust Management frames and PV1 Management frames that are transmitted to the same DA without the QMF service.
-When the QMF service is used, the transmitter shall not reorder robust IQMFs within an AC when the frames are transmitted to the same RA.

 23.3.9.11.1 Transmission in S1G format